samsherrawal/AzurePostGreSQLHOL/modules/module02/how-to-migrate-using-dump-and-restore.md

 First launch the psql tool.

+If you have already created the database in the previous module then you can ignore this step.
 Execute the following CREATE DATABASE statement to create a new database called dvdrental.

 CREATE DATABASE dvdrental;